Heat Exchanger Bundles

 Background

-A North American-based petroleum facility employed E2G to perform a bundle RBI analysis and create an inspection plan to help optimize their turnaround (TAR) scope.
+A North American-based petroleum facility employed Equity to perform a bundle RBI analysis and create an inspection plan to help optimize their turnaround (TAR) scope.
 The goal of the analysis was to determine the risk of each bundle and use acceptable risk limits to outline which bundles required inspection or replacement.

 Approach